artisan-roaster-scope/artisan/_docs/02-installation.md

 ### macOS

-Mount the installation `.dmg` archive with a double-click and drag the contained `Artisan.app` to your `Applications` folder
+Mount the installation `.dmg` archive with a double-click and drag the contained `Artisan.app` to your `Applications` folder.
+Note that Phidgets released new drivers for macOS 10.15 Catalina which must be installed and authorized.

 ### Linux